 - 1. The PNWCC grade for the course is determined in accordance with grading criteria established by PNWCC Administrative Team. - 2.
 PNWCC gives plusses and minuses, however, no A+'s are given. - 3.
 Grades appear on the PNWCC transcript once the instructor submits them to the Office of the Registrar. - 4.
 Information on transcripts is found in the Student Handbook and the College catalog. - 5.
 If a student is turning in a paper electronically, it must be turned in no later than 11:59 p.m. the day the paper is due, or as specifically instructed on the syllabus. - 6.
-Students who find it necessary to ask for an incomplete grade must submit an application for the grade and establish a contract with the instructor, which includes an appropriate completion date.
+Students who find it necessary to ask for an incomplete grade must establish a contract with the instructor, which includes an appropriate completion date.
 To be considered for an incomplete grade, students must be passing the coursework submitted to date.
 Unless there are extraordinary circumstances the student should have completed the majority of the course work.
 The instructor will assign a contingency grade, which will become the final grade if the incomplete work has not been received by the stated due date.
 This date may be extended to the end of the term after the term the incomplete was issued.
-Applications are available in the Office of the Registrar.
-Any incomplete grades outstanding at registration may result in a reduction of a student's academic load for the term (see Academic Load).
+Any incomplete grades outstanding at registration may result in a reduction of a student's academic load for the term.